Classes and SeminarsModern Herbal MedicineAbout UsContact UsJoin Us

 The locations of our Chinese Medicine and Acupuncture Centers

 We have patients coming from coast-to-coast of Canada.
 In order to serve our patients better, we are expanding our clinics to cities outside Toronto.
-At the moment we have three centers, one in North York, one in Kitchener and the third one is in Missisauga.
+At the moment we have three centers, one in North York, one in Kitchener and the third one is in Mississauga

 North York Medicine and Acupuncture Center/clinic

 Our North York Medical Center is the first clinic of its kind in North America.
-It provides a modern, comfortable and spacious environment for patients, featuring the space of more than 7,000 square feet with accommodations for 5-6 Chinese Medicine doctors and acupuncturists.
+It provides a modern, comfortable and spacious environment for patients, featuring the space of more than 7,000 square feet with accommodations for 4-5 Chinese Medicine Practitioners and acupuncturists.
 The center also features a training facility, and regularly organizes heath related classes and seminars for patients and the general public.
 Examples of those classes include fundamentals of Chinese Medicine, acupuncture, Qi Gong, Tai Chi, and other exercises.

 Kitchener Chinese Medicine and Acupuncture Center/clinic

-Missisauga Chinese Medicine and Acupuncture Center/clinic
+Mississauga Chinese Medicine and Acupuncture Center/clinic

 The center is located at the center of Peel region providing easy access from the Cities of Mississauga, Brampton, Oakville and Etobicoke.
 It provides a complete solution in modern Chinese medicine, including acupuncture, moxibustion, herbal medicine, nutrition/food therapy, acupressure, and cupping.